disarm-platform/MapPalettes/README.md

 <img src="https://raw.githubusercontent.com/HughSt/mappalettes/master/images/hexbin_bruiser.png" width="500">

-### To create a hex bin plot from points plot using leaflet
+### To create a hex bin plot from points and plot using leaflet
 This example uses the supplied Demographic and Health Survey data on BCG vaccination in the DRC
 ```r